anotherhadi/nixy/docs/THEMES.md

 # Themes

 Themes are defined in `hosts/themes`.
 Those themes define the colors, fonts, icons, etc, used by Hyprland and the apps/programs installed.
-You can change the selected theme by changing the import statement of your host's variables file.
+You can change the selected theme by changing the import statement of your host's variables.nix file.

 > [!TIP]
 > To apply the theme to Duckduckgo, follow the instructions in `$HOME/.duckduckgo-colorscheme.js`